ampproject/amphtml/extensions/amp-consent/amp-consent.md

 `promptUI`: Specifies the prompt element that is shown to collect the user's consent.
 The prompt element should be child element of `<amp-consent>` with an `id` that is referenced by the `promptUI`.
 See the [Prompt UI](#prompt-ui) section for details on how a user interacts with the prompt UI.

 The consent decisions collected from user via this prompt UI will be stored in `localStorage` as client cache.
-See the [Local caching](#local_caching) section for how the cache is used.
+See the [Client caching](#client-caching) section for how the cache is used.

 #### geoOverride